konradbloor/librarian/README.md

 So the creation of this gives me three main benefits:

 * I learn some Ruby basics which help me widen my outlook and make me more fluent in using Puppet.
 Interesting to use Ruby.
 Feels like a better more logically laid out Perl, nice and terse.
 More freedom than Java and thus more responsibility.
 I can see why it has taken off.
+Next time I need to mess around in a non OO language.
 * I save many hours of moving and renaming files into directories when scanning.
 * I rid my house of so much paper I can remove a bookcase so there's more space.